Our Isla Holb0x Guide

 Transportation options to Isla Holbox

 - The ADO bus does have one bus daily to and from Chiquila to Playa Del Carmen.
 It leaves in the morning from Playa Del Carmen and arrive around noon so you have time to arrive on the island and check into your hotel.
 The bus leaves Chiquila in the afternoon returning to Playa Del Carmen.
 Currently the bus leaves from the bus station on 5th Avenue at 9:25am and leaves Chiquila at 4:15pm each day.
 Note: The exact times change and check which bus station this departs from in Playa Del Carmen as this has changed before.
-The bus cost 226 pesos per person each way.
+The bus cost 324 pesos per person each way.
 If you are in Cancun there are bus services by local bus companies.
 These are slow but the only public bus option.
 They leave from the main ADO bus station in Cancun.
-If you are trying to get to Isla Holbox from Valladolid or points west via bus it is hard to do and will require a transfer.
-This should only be done if you speak some Spanish and can figure out the bus routes and understand how to make the connection.
-Not many people come from this direction so it is not really easy.
+If you are trying to get to Isla Holbox from Valladolid you will be happy to know there is a new direct service twice a day in each direction serviced by ADO.

 - The other option is a private transfer company.
 You can go in small vans that dive you directly there.
 We have teamed up with a reliable transfer company so you can book here.
 Below are the details and prices.
 Right now these are just transfers from the Cancun Airport to Holbox but we are hoping to add links to book Playa Del Carmen to Holbox.